 The Southern California Volleyball Association (SCVA), a region of USA Volleyball (USAV), puts the safety of its club directors, coaches, officials, athletes, staff, and spectators as it number one priority in all that we do and strive to do.

 Until COVID 19 is eradicated, or a successful vaccine is available to everyone, there is no way to completely eliminate the risk of infection.
-Thus, the SCVA strongly encourages all participants to follow these recommendations and the USAV guidelines as safety precautions.
 The information in this document is not intended, or implied, to be a substitute for professional medical advice, diagnosis, or treatment.
 Nor does USAV, or its forty regions, assume any liability or responsibility for the recommendations provided herein.

 If an individual does not agree or comply with these guidelines for participation or attendance, then the SCVA asks that he/she not enter the event or the facility.
 The SCVA asks that each person understand the risk of contracting COVID 19 and take responsibility for their own personal care by following these guidelines and social distancing for the safety of themselves, their family, their teammates, and all those participating in, or attending, the event.